W0lffe/KitchenMate/README.md

     - [x] Re-arrange ID's when deleting items from basket
     - [x] Restructured backend to only expose index.php to web-access
     - [x] Image uploading

+#### FUTURE

+- Front-End
+    - [ ] Convert app from being only conditional rendering to use React Router with separate "pages" for different sections

 # Backlog
 ## Front-end